Updated: April 22, 2025

 After the IRS issues Notice CP 523, the following timeline generally takes effect.

-• If you don’t make a payment or contact the IRS by the date indicated on the notice, the IRS may terminate the payment plan 30 days after the date printed on the notice.
+• If you don’t make a payment or contact the IRS by the date indicated on the notice, the IRS will terminate the payment plan.

 In some cases, the IRS may not wait to issue the levy and start seizing assets.
-If they have sent you a notice of your appeal rights in the past about the levy, then a levy could include funds in your bank account or your wages.
-The IRS can also start the levy right away if it thinks tax collection is in jeopardy.
+In particular, the IRS can start the levy right away if it thinks tax collection is in jeopardy.

 What If You Can No Longer Afford Your Monthly Payment Under the Installment Agreement?